Introduction

 1. Treat movement like a meeting with your boss.
 Schedule it into your life like a non-negotiable appointment.
 By integrating movement into your routine, you’ll be more likely to see it as a priority than an afterthought.

 2. Update your identity.
-With a schedule full of planned movement, your identity shifts from someone who doesn’t move to someone who does.
+With a schedule full of planned movement, you’re identity shifts from someone who doesn’t move to someone who does.
 That makes you an athlete.
-These mental shifts can influence your self-talk and inspire you when you’re feeling unmotivated.
+These mental shifts can influence your self talk and inspire you when you’re feeling unmotivated.
 “I’m not going for a run, I’m a runner.
 Therefore, I’m going to run.

 3. Movement, not just exercise.
 Instead of thinking about exercise as long, two-hour, sweaty and intense intrusions into your time, think of them instead as ‘movement snacks.’
 Get up from your desk, lift your hands above your head and push the sky away.